 Many analysts are excited about the group of offensive linemen in this draft.
-Several players are in the first-round mix of mock drafts with potentially three tackles being named in the Top 10 of the draft overall.
+Several players are being talked about in the first-round mix, with potentially three tackles going in the Top 15 of the draft overall.
 Here are some of the names you should know heading to Indianapolis.

 These are the players who analysts expect to see perform best in the athletic testing portion of the workout.

 Joe Tippmann (Wisconsin) – A redshirt junior for the Badgers, Tippmann is an oversized center at a listed size of 6-foot-6, 323 pounds.
 That may seem like the profile of a big brawler on the interior, but Tippmann also checked in at No. 28 on Bruce Feldman’s annual Freak List, highlighting the top athletes in college football.
 Feldman reported a 1.65 10-yard split and a 4.31 short shuttle time for Tippmann, both of which would rank as the second-best times of interior linemen drafted in the last decade.
 Tippmann's athleticism shows up on film as well, and he should impress at the Combine.